csebooks/relational-databases/content.en/part-five-system-architecture/_index.md

 In Bigtable, as an example, mapping information is stored in an index struc- ture, and the index as well as the actual tablet data are stored in the file system.
 Tablet data updates are not flushed immediately, but log data are.
 The file system ensures that the file system data are replicated and will be available even in the face of failure of a few nodes in the cluster.
 Thus, when a tablet is reassigned, the new master site for the tablet has access to up-to-date log data.
 Yahoo!’s Sherpa/PNUTS system, on the other hand, explicitly replicates tablets to multiple nodes in a cluster, instead of using a distributed file system, and uses a reliable distributed-messaging system to implement a highly available log.

-Unfortunately, it is not uncommon for an entire data center to become unavail- able-for example, due to natural disasters or fires.
+Unfortunately, it is not uncommon for an entire data center to become unavailable-for example, due to natural disasters or fires.
 Replication at a remote site is therefore essential for high availability.
 For many Web applications, round-trip delays across a long-distance network can affect performance significantly, a problem that is increasing with the use of Ajax applications that require multiple rounds of communication between the browser and the application.
 To deal with this problem, users are connected with application servers that are closest to them geographically, and data are replicated at multiple data centers so that one of the replicas is likely to be close to the application server.

 However, the danger of partitioning of the network is increased as a result.
 Given that most Web applications place a greater premium on availability than on consistency, data-storage systems on the cloud usually allow updates to proceed even in the event of a partitioning, and provide support for restoring consis- tency later, as discussed earlier in Section 19.6.6.
 Multimaster replication with lazy propagation of updates, which we saw in Section 19.5.3, is typically used for processing updates.
-Lazy propagation implies that updates are not propa- gated to replicas as part of the updating transaction, although they are typically propagated as soon as possible, typically using a messaging infrastructure.
+Lazy propagation implies that updates are not propagated to replicas as part of the updating transaction, although they are typically propagated as soon as possible, typically using a messaging infrastructure.

 In addition to propagating updates to replicas of a data item, updates to secondary indices, or to certain kinds of materialized views (such as the updates from friends, in a social-networking application we saw earlier in Section 19.9.1.1), can be sent using the messaging infrastructure.
 Secondary indices are basically tables, partitioned just like regular tables, based on the index search key; an update of a record in a table can be mapped to updates of one or more tablets in a secondary index on the table.
 There is no transactional guarantee on the updates of such secondary indices or materialized views, and only a best-effort guarantee in terms of when the updates reach their destination.